Kuuuube/marketplace_tracker/README.md

 - `discord_webhook_url`: The webhook url to send marketplace listings to.

+- `uptime_webhook_url`: The webhook url to send status to every batch and error messages if the main process crashes.

 - `webhook_send_delay`: The time to wait between posting to the webhook url.

 ## Troubleshooting